UK tech experts · info@vividrepairs.co.uk

 Not really.
 While cards like the RX 9060 XT and RTX 5060 support PCIe 5.0, they'll work perfectly fine in PCIe 4.0 or even 3.0 slots with minimal performance loss.
 PCIe 5.0 is more about future-proofing than immediate performance gains.
 Your motherboard compatibility matters more for other features.

 The Radeon RX 9060 XT is your best bet for 1440p gaming, handling most titles at high to ultra settings with solid frame rates.
-The RTX 5060 Ti at £430 is also excellent, particularly if you want DLSS 3 and better ray tracing.
+The RTX 5060 Ti is also excellent, particularly if you want DLSS 3 and better ray tracing.
 Both offer 16GB memory which helps with texture-heavy games at higher resolutions.